TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

+<a id="view-a-common-role-group-for-the-project-in-the-organization"></a>
-### View a common role group for the project in the organization
+### View a common role group for the project in the organization { #view-a-common-role-group-for-the-project-in-the-organization }

 > GET "/v1/organizations/{org-id}/project-role-groups/{role-group-id}"

 API to get project common role groups.

+<a id="view-a-common-role-group-for-the-project-in-the-organization-required-permissions"></a>
 #### Required permissions
 `Organization.Project.RoleGroup.Get`

+<a id="view-a-common-role-group-for-the-project-in-the-organization-request-parameter"></a>
 #### Request Parameter